Solid - δ13C, δ15N

 The IsoDat software provided δ15N and δ13C values relative to the respective reference gas cylinders (along with all other selected data) are imported into a matlab script for data reduction.
-A linear regression is completed, independently for δ15N and δ13C, using the raw δ values and the accepted values of our internal reference materials.
+A linear regression is completed, independently for δ15N and δ13C, using the measured δ values and the accepted values of our internal reference materials.
 All data are corrected to the Air-N2 scale, for δ15N, and to the VPDB scale, for δ13C using these respective linear equations.
 Precision and accuracy are estimated for each run using a third internal reference material that is treated as an unknown.
-Reference materials are chosen to flank the sample range in δ15N and δ13C values.
-See here for a complete listing of international and internal laboratory reference materials on hand in the IsoLab.
+Reference materials are chosen to bracket the sample range in δ15N and δ13C values.